-But does the more sophisticated solution reduce fiduciary risk?
+Does the more sophisticated solution reduce fiduciary risk?
 To find out, ADP Retirement Services published research conducted on its behalf by Retirement Research Institute (RRI) about The Automation of Retirement Plan Administration, which explores the perspectives of plan sponsors regarding the integration of payroll data with qualified retirement plan administration.
-The survey studies the impact a sophisticated automation platform has on time spent on plan administration, cost effectiveness, and risks associated with ERISA.
-Here's what we found:
+The survey studies the impact a sophisticated automation platform has on time spent on plan administration, cost-effectiveness and risks associated with ERISA.
+Here's what it found:

 More automation delivers greater accuracy with less work.
-A comprehensive, fully automated process can reduce errors, refresh data promptly, and track transactions.
-Almost all plan sponsors (93%) surveyed with comprehensive plan automation report that their participant data is updated automatically (that is, with no manual intervention).
+A comprehensive, fully automated process can reduce errors, refresh data promptly and track transactions.
+Almost all plan sponsors (93 percent) surveyed with comprehensive plan automation report that their participant data is updated automatically (that is, with no manual intervention).
 With comprehensive automation:

 - Errors can be minimized through the continuous synchronization of data

 - Conditional programming calculates and manages processes, and flags potential errors